Nominate a Technology

 Please ensure the Technology Development Summary of your nomination clearly illustrates how the candidate technology fulfills the following Selection Criteria.
 It is the most important statement presented to a prestigious panel of judges who determine the final technology inductees.
 The judges will not necessarily have access to the additional published or support information that you provide.

 Societal Benefit (15 points): The technology's positive impact on health, safety, efficiency, conservation, education, or other societal advantages: Does the technology have important benefits for a significant segment of humanity or society as a whole?
-Does the technology make for better lives and a better world?
+Does the technology advocate for technology and/or better lives on Earth?

-Leadership Investment (5 points): The significance of the development efforts: Was the initial development effort an example of an inclusive, innovative and sustainable workforce, and/or did the development effort provide space technology entrepreneurial opportunities?
+Leadership Investment (5 points): The significance of the development efforts: Was the initial development effort an example of an inclusive, innovative and sustainable workforce, and/or did the development effort provide entrepreneurial opportunities?

 Longevity (5 points): The technology's commercial life: How long has the technology and/or its application been successfully in use?
 Has it successfully evolved over time and become more refined and distributed in its use and applications?